 Spartan barley impresses researchers in first year of resurrection effort

-After one full season of field tests in Michigan's Upper Peninsula, MSU researchers say Spartan barley is a strong contender as a locally sourced ingredient for the state's budding craft brewery industry.
+Michigan State University researchers say Spartan barley is a strong contender as a locally sourced ingredient for the state’s budding craft brewery industry.

 After one full season of field tests in Michigan’s Upper Peninsula, Michigan State University (MSU) researchers say Spartan barley is a strong contender as a locally sourced ingredient for the state’s budding craft brewery industry.

-“It shows a lot of potential,” said Christian Kapp, research technician at the MSU Upper Peninsula Research and Extension Center (UPREC).
+“It shows a lot of potential,” said Christian Kapp, research technician at the MSUUpper Peninsula Research and Extension Center (UPREC).
 “I was very impressed with its appearance in the field.
 It stood well in the field, it didn’t lodge or fall over before harvest, the stems didn’t break, and very few of the barley heads fell off during harvest.
 Those are all hallmarks of a good barley.”

 Spartan barley isn’t a new cultivar.
 In fact, it’s quite old.
 It was developed by MSU in 1916 and became widely planted throughout the United States by the late 1950s.
 Its prevalence eventually waned, however, as new cultivars were introduced.